spiffyjr/spiffy-test/README.md

    test specific module overrides (i.e., removing memcache in favor of array cache).

 Installation without composer is not officially supported and requires you to setup autoloading on your own.

+## Usage

+Using SpiffyTest involves setting up your testing bootstrap, module config, and application config (optional).

+1. copy `bootstrap.php.dist` to your `test` directory and rename to `bootstrap.php`.
+Setup `phpunit.xml` to use this as your bootstrap file.
+2. copy `module.config.php.dist` to your `test` directory and rename to `module.config.php`.
+Be sure to leave `SpiffyTest` in your list of modules!
+3. if you have a custom application.config.php requirement then copy `application.config.php.dist` to your `test` directory and rename to `application.config.php`.

+Once everything is setup you can access the Module singleton by using `\SpiffyTest\Module::getInstance()`.
+This class has helper methods availabe such as `getApplication()`, `getServiceManager()` and `getApplicationConfig()` for testing a mvc stack.
+You can reset everything by using the `reset()` method.

+### Controllers

+SpiffyTest comes with `\SpiffyTest\Controller\AbstractHttpControllerTestCase` which is a customized controller test case that uses SpiffyTest's application.
+To use, simply have your tests extend the class.